mrvautin/hacs_countdown_tracker/README.md

     icon: mdi:ring
 ```

-The `attibute` of `countdown_days` will display `x days` until the due date.
+The `attribute` of `countdown_days` will display `x days` until the due date.
 You will notice in the sensor you have a few attribute options:

 - `countdown_days` will display `x days` until the event
 - `countdown_human` will display in months/weeks/days until the even - Eg: `3 weeks, 6 days`